craigmckeachie/handsonreact.com/docs/labs/js/26-CustomHooks.md

 ---
-title: "Lab 26: Custom Hooks"
+title: 'Lab 26: Custom Hooks'
 ---

 > This lab is optional and should only be done if time permits